Calling Test

 Lord, I have been choosing comfort over obedience.

-But I do not want to reach the end of my life and realize I chose small and safe over faithful and full.
+But I don't want to reach the end of my life and realize I chose small and safe over faithful and full.

 Give me the courage to choose You over comfort.
 Today.
-In the specific area where You are asking me to move.
+In the specific area where You're asking me to move.

 Amen.